StanfordVL/iGibson/docs/installation.md

 We recommend the third method if you plan to modify iGibson in your project.
 If you plan to use it as it is to train navigation and manipulation agents, the pip installation or docker image should meet your requirements.

 Note: If you are not using conda, you will need the system packages python3-dev (header files to build Python extensions) and python3-opencv (provides opencv and its dependencies).

+### Issues

+First, check our section for installation issues [here](issues.md).
+We include solutions to past known problems there.

+If you do not find a solution, search open and closed issues in our github issues page [here](https://github.com/StanfordVL/iGibson/issues).

+If still no-luck, open a new issue in our github.
+Our turnaround is usually a couple of days.

 ### The SVL pybullet fork